 Some people facing criminal charges may think that agreeing to representation from a public defender is a low-cost and logical way to handle a criminal charge.
 While the state provides public defenders at no cost and many public defenders are outstanding attorneys, the average public defender does not have the same resources and ability to provide personalized representation as a private defense firm like the Stewart Law Group.

-A criminal defense attorney will look for procedural errors and faulty interpretations of the prosecutor’s evidence to dismantle flimsy criminal charges.
+A Glendale vehicular assault lawyer will look for procedural errors and faulty interpretations of the prosecutor’s evidence to dismantle flimsy criminal charges.
 Private defense firms like the Stewart Law Group have extensive networks of professional contacts including expert witnesses who can help support a defendant in a vehicle-related assault case.
 Ultimately, the decision to hire a defense attorney is a personal one but doing so may afford the defendant a higher chance of evading severe penalties.
 Contact our criminal defense attorneys for a free consultation.

 Punishments for Vehicle-Related Assaults